vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 622 References

-1987 Reflections on the Evolution of Rāma Devotion in the Light of Textual and Archaeological Evidence. in: Wiener Zeitschrift f¨ur die Kunde S¨udasiens Bd.
+1987 Reflections on the Evolution of Rāma Devotion in the Light of Textual and Archaeological Evidence. in: Wiener Zeitschrift für die Kunde Südasiens Bd.
 XXXI (1987), 9–42.

 1988 De Culturele Ontdekking van India.
 Romantische Geestdrift en de Opkomst der Ori¨entalistiek. in: Bakker & Gosman (eds.)
 1988, pp. 94–112.

 *1989a Some Methodological Considerations with Respect to the Critical Edition of Purāṇic Literature. in: xxiii.
 Deutscher Orientalistentag vom 16. bis 20.

-September 1985 in W¨urzburg.
-Ausgew¨ahlte Vortr¨age hrsg. von Einar von
+September 1985 in Würzburg.
+Ausgewählte Vorträge hrsg. von Einar von

 Schuler.
 Stuttgarṭpp.
 329–341.
 [9]

-*1989b The Ramtek Inscriptionṣin: Bulletin of the School of Oriental and African Studies vol.lii.3, 467–496. (= RI) [5]
+*1989b The Ramtek Inscriptionṣin: Bulletin of the School of Oriental and African Studies voḷlii.3, 467–496. (= RI) [5]

 1989c The Antiquities of Ramtek Hill (Maharashtra). in: Journal of South Asian Studies 5, 79–102.